 Suitable masks must be worn when working with wood or rock dust.
+Also, you will be requested to answer a simple questionnaire regarding the samples that you want to process in the workshop to prevent accidental Asbestos containing material to be introduced.
 Various types are available, as recommended by the manufacturers, and must be fitted to your face shape.
 Facemasks are a part of breathing protection and must be considered together with mechanical extraction and ventilation.
 A bag valve mask for dealing with breathing difficulties in HF emergencies is kept in HF Crash Kit on 4th floor stairwell above the locker/storage cabinet (to be used only by an HF-specialist University First Aider).